 Within the Wa Metropolis of the Upper West Region of Ghana, participatory communication provides a valuable framework for enhancing women’s engagement in local governance and community development.
 When women gain access to communication platforms, they are better able to voice their concerns, shape local policies, and promote inclusive practices that address gender-based inequalities (Odoom et al., 2025; Tampah et al., 2024).

-For this study, participatory communication is defined as an inclusive, dialogic, and empowering process through which community members, especially women, exchange ideas, make collective decisions, and collaborate to achieve equitable and sustainable development outcomes.
-This concept serves as both the analytical lens and practical foundation for exploring how participatory communication contributes to strengthening women’s role in development within the Wa Metropolis.

 Women’s Role in Development